Continuity Planning

 To assist both individuals and DLCs, we have created two separate worksheets.
 The worksheet for DLCs is meant to assist leaders in creating a robust plan for their entire unit, while the worksheet for individuals is designed to capture the minimum information needed to ensure their essential functions will continue.

-For assistance with continuity planning, or any other emergency preparedness topic, please complete this form or email us at em-staff@mit.edu.
+For assistance with continuity planning, or any other emergency preparedness topic, please email us at em-staff@mit.edu.

 MIT Mission Continuity Worksheet